RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 In the case where some action relevant to a particular person is considered, such as an election, discussion should be conducted while the person is out of the room.

 An environment should be maintained such that all present feel equally able to express their views.
-Discrimination based on sex, race, religion, sexual orientation, nationality, political affiliation, marital status, or amount of time in residence at the Cramm is specifically outlawed.
+Discrimination based on sex, race, religion, sexual orientation, nationality, political affiliation, marital status, or amount of time in residence at Von Cramm Hall is specifically outlawed.
 People are expected to attend the house meetings free of mind- altering substances.
 Someone who is drinking or drunk during a meeting may be told to leave.

 ## Voting Rules